NickvisionApps/libnick/docs/events.md

     - Constructs an EventArgs.

 ### Note
-This class should be the base class of all objects used as a parameter for a libaura Event.
+This class should be the base class of all objects used as a parameter for a libnick Event.

 ## ParamEventArgs
 Description: An event argument that contains a single parameter.